-The Board acts within the Complaints Management Policy.
+The Board acts within the Compliance concerns and Complaints Management Policy.

-The Procedures to Deal with Public Interest Disclosures provide a process and guide for the Non-State Schools Accrediation Board to follow and comply with its obligations under the provisions of the PID Act so that a member or an authorised person, or another person, may make a public interest disclosure and be provided information on how to manage the public interest disclosure, including the provision of support.
+Public Interest Disclosure Policy and Procedures [PDF 342KB] provides a process and guide for the Non-State Schools Accreditation Board to follow and comply with its obligations under the provisions of the PID Act and the revised standards, so that a member or an authorised person, or another person, may make a public interest disclosure and be provided information on how to manage the public interest disclosure, including the provision of support.

-The Board has in place Purchasing Procedures (Assessors).
-The Purchasing Procedures (Assessors) take account of the State Purchasing Policy, which applies to all statutory bodies and departments of Government, and to certain Government-owned corporations.
+The Board has in place purchasing procedures for authorised persons.
+These procedures take account of the State Purchasing Policy, which applies to all statutory bodies and departments of Government, and to certain Government-owned corporations.

 The objectives of the State Purchasing Policy are to:

 The State Purchasing Policy aims to ensure that the benefits of Government purchasing are maximised.
 The policy is not prescriptive and provides scope for individual agencies to conduct their procurement activities in a manner that enables the agency to link its procurement activities with Government priorities.